preetiartani/Monte_Carlo_Simulation/README.md

 # Monte_Carlo_Simulation

 This is a Python project that performs Monte Carlo simulations of the stock prices for Apple Inc. (AAPL) and Alphabet Inc. (GOOGL) using historical data.
 Monte Carlo simulation is a technique that uses random sampling to simulate complex systems or processes.
 In this case, the simulations are used to estimate the future stock prices of these two companies.
+The code is written on juptyer notebook and uses python packages to read data from yahoo finance.

 Contributing